LongLeCE/linux-ap/README.md

 ## FAQs

-`How do I know WIFI_IFACE and INTERNET_IFACE?` `INTERNET_IFACE` is the interface of card connecting to your router or your ethernet connection, `WIFI_IFACE` is the interface of the card you want to host the hotspot on.
+`How do I know WIFI_IFACE and INTERNET_IFACE?`

+`INTERNET_IFACE` is the interface of your ethernet connection or the card connecting to your router, `WIFI_IFACE` is the interface of the card you want to host the hotspot on.
 For my case, both are set to `wlp9s0` but yours may differ.
 You can find out yours by running `ip addr`